programminghistorian/ph-submissions/lessons/crowdsourced-data-cleaning-with-pandas.md

 [14189 rows x 8 columns]
 ```

+It is important to note that the function `df.dropna()` does not permanently remove any rows in your dataset.
+Should you now run `print(menu.shape)` again, you will see that your dataset still consists of 17,545 rows.
+The number of columns present will remain as 8, however, because we saved our first `df.dropna()` function in the "Removing Columns" section to the new variable, `menu`.

 ### Dealing with Dates
 Dates and datetimes are one of the most difficult data types to handle regarding cleaning, particularly if the data being collected is crowdsourced.
 This is one of the areas where possessing strict submission guidelines can improve overall data quality and cut down on the time and effort it takes to clean your data.